 The new Advanced Skills Training Posts Rural Generalists and General Practitioners Program (AST Program) is an initiative of the Australian Government administered by the ACRRM to support 15 AST training posts per annum for the 2024, 2025 and 2026 training years.

-Further information on eligibility, how to nominate and how to apply to the program can be found in the Advanced Skills Training Posts Rural Generalists and General Practitioners Program (AST Program) Operational Procedures or contact us on astprogram@acrrm.org.au.
+Further information on eligibility, how to nominate and how to apply to the program can be found in the Advanced Skills Training Posts Rural Generalists and General Practitioners Program (AST Program) Operational Procedures, the AST Program Guidelines, Department of Health and Aged Care website or contact us on astprogram@acrrm.org.au.

 The AST Program supports high quality 12-month AST posts in hospital, general practice community and non-general practice community settings.
 The program will contribute toward the costs of an AST post for ACRRM and RACGP Registrars and Fellows in regional, rural and remote Australia to attain advanced skills.